YingChen7/HQA_Cerebrovasculature/4_R_LOESS_curve/README.md

 3. Install required libraries:
    ```
      cd Path_you_save/4_R_LOESS_curve
-     pip install requirements.txt
+     pip install -r requirements.txt
 	```

 ## How to run it?
 Following previous Steps 1-3, you can extract hierarchical arterial and cortical volumes by yourself using your own dataset.
-Then you can run our R scripts to get the normative models of your data by following the below instruction.
-We also provide CSV files containing arterial and cortical volume features from healthy and AD subjects in the [data folder](./data/), which you can use to reproduce normative models of our dataset or test.
+Then you can run our python notebooks to get the normative models of your data by following the below instruction.
+We also provide CSV files containing arterial and cortical volume features from healthy and pathological subjects in the [data folder](./data/), which you can use to reproduce normative models of our dataset or test.
 1. Check if hierarchical arterial and cortical volumes of each individual are saved in CSV files in the folder PATH_you_save/4_R_LOESS_curve/data;
 2. In every R script, set the variable `dir_` as PATH_you_save/4_R_LOESS_curve;